inferno-pytorch/firelight/README.md

 configuration file.

 Why you will like firelight initially:
-- Neat Image Grids, lining up inputs, targets and predictions
+- Neat image grids, lining up inputs, targets and predictions,
-- Colorful images: Automatic scaling for RGB, matplotlib colormaps for grayscale data, randomly colored label images
+- Colorful images: Automatic scaling for RGB, matplotlib colormaps for grayscale data, randomly colored label images,
-- Many available visualizers
+- Many available visualizers.

 Why you will keep using firelight:
-- Everything in one config file
+- Everything in one config file,
-- Easily write your own visualizers
+- Easily write your own visualizers,
-- Generality in Dimensions: All visualizers usable with data of arbitrary dimension
+- Generality in dimensions: All visualizers usable with data of arbitrary dimension.

 ## Installation
 On python 3.6+: